 – Do not include emissions that are related to how the product is purchased, consumed, and disposed of and thus are dependent on who the consumer is.

 One can argue that this does not include the full life cycle of the product, which is true, but it includes everything to make a fair comparison between products available in the store.
 For that reason, it also provides a valid footprint scope to use for consumer information when a purchase decision is made.

 When making climate footprint calculations based on life cycle assessment methodology there are many different ways that system boundaries can be drawn and argued for, depending on the specific research question under assessment.
-CarbonCloud’s mission is to provide a platform for fair comparison of climate performance between food products and producers.
+CarbonCloud’s mission is to provide a platform for a fair comparison of climate performance between food products and producers.
 This puts strong and specific requirements on how the system boundaries should be defined.

-The short answer to that is; yes it is.
+The short answer to that is: Yes, it is.

 Why does agriculture represent the majority of the CO2 emission for some products?

 For products like potato chips which mainly consist of a crop with a very low level of refinement, the agriculture per definition stands for the largest part of the climate footprint.
 However, this number doesn’t say anything about whether the number is high or low.
 As for the potato chips example, the total CO2 footprint is low in comparison to many other food products.

 What greenhouse gases does the climate footprint include?